 FAQ – Animals lost or found

-At the bottom of this page, you will find a list of the boroughs and municipalities served by Montreal’s SPCA.
+At the bottom of this page, you will find a list of the boroughs and municipalities served by the Montreal SPCA.

-If you have lost or found a pet in an area not covered by Montreal’s SPCA, please contact your city hall (or Borough office) or your local animal control service for contact information to the appropriate animal shelter/pound in your sector.
+If you have lost or found a pet in an area not covered by the Montreal SPCA, please contact your city hall (or borough office) or your local animal control service for contact information to the appropriate animal shelter/pound in your sector.

-- LOST ANIMALS: If you have lost an animal in an area covered by Montreal’s SPCA, please take the following steps as soon as possible:
+If you have lost an animal in an area covered by the Montreal SPCA, please take the following steps as soon as possible: